 Kambu is a native cereal of India.
 It can be grown in any soil with minimal care and believed to be one of the few existing ancient crops.
-No wonder it was one of the major crops before green revolution, but long forgotten because of some changes in culture.
+No wonder it was one of the major crops before green revolution, but changes in culture has brought newer grains.

 Preparing porridge (kool / koozh) using kambu is a common breakfast in South Indian villages.
 I prepare many dishes with kambu like kambu dosai, kolukkattai, urundai etc. Kambu has a very nice flavor when roasted.
 Recently I prepared puttu with kambu and it tasted many folds yummier.
 Here is a virtual treat to your eyes...Enjoy!

 Sort the millet and remove any stones or sticks (nowadays they are stone-free).